Improving randomized controlled trial analysis via data-adaptive borrowing: Introduction

 \section{Introduction}

-Randomized controlled trials (RCTs) have been considered the gold standard of clinical research to provide confirmatory evidence on the safety and efficacy of treatments.
-However, RCTs are expensive, require lengthy recruitment periods, and may not always be ethical, feasible, or practical in rare or life-threatening diseases.
-In response to the 21st Century Cures Act, quality patient-level real-world data (RWD) from disease registries and electronic health records have become increasingly available and can generate fit-for-purpose real-world evidence to facilitate healthcare and regulatory decision-making \citep{fda2021registries}.
-RWD have several advantages over RCTs.
-They include longer observation windows, larger and more heterogeneous patient populations, and reduce burden to investigators and patients \citep{visvanathan2017untapped,colnet2020causal}.
-Drug developers and regulatory agencies are particularly interested in novel clinical trial designs that leverage external control subjects from RWD to improve the efficiency of randomized placebo-controlled trials (RPCTs) while maintaining robust evidence on the safety and efficacy of treatments \citep{Silverman2018,FDA2019,ghadessi2020roadmap}.
-The focus of this paper is on hybrid control arm designs using RWD, where a RPCT enrolls a control arm that is augmented with real-world external controls (ECs) to form a hybrid comparator group.
+Randomized controlled trials have been considered the gold standard of clinical research to provide confirmatory evidence on the safety and efficacy of treatments.
+However, randomized placebo-controlled trials are expensive, require lengthy recruitment periods, and may not always be ethical, feasible, or practical in rare or life-threatening diseases.
+In response, quality patient-level real-world data from disease registries and electronic health records have become increasingly available and can generate fit-for-purpose real-world evidence to facilitate healthcare and regulatory decision-making \citep{fda2021registries}.
+Studies using real-world data may have advantages over randomized placebo-controlled trials including longer observation windows, larger and more heterogeneous patient populations, and reduced burden on investigators and patients \citep{visvanathan2017untapped,colnet2020causal}.
+There is interest in novel clinical trial designs that leverage external controls from real-world data to improve the efficiency of randomized placebo-controlled trials while maintaining robust evidence on the safety and efficacy of treatments \citep{Silverman2018,FDA2019,ghadessi2020roadmap}.
+The focus of this paper is on hybrid control arm designs using real-world data, where the concurrent control arm is augmented with real-world external controls to form a hybrid comparator group.